KalinDinev/To-do-App/README.md

 # To-do-App

-Using Vannila JavaScript
+1.Using Vannila JavaScript
-Saving task in localStorage
+2.Saving task in localStorage
-Simple validations and request to delete a task
+3.Simple validations and request to delete a task

 Future Features:
-Adding date on creations
+1.Adding date on creations
-Filter task's
+2.Filter task's